Weber Thompson Office Tenant Improvement

-Designing a Process
+Designing a process

-Themes emerged: Connect with the outdoors and the surrounding neighborhood; maintain access to daylight; foster opportunities for connection; designate an area for hands-on projects; showcase our design aesthetic.
+Themes emerged: Connect with the outdoors and the surrounding neighborhood; maintain access to daylight; foster opportunities for connection; designate an area for hands-on projects; showcase the Weber Thompson design aesthetic.
 The team used these themes as the starting point for the design, developing the concepts through 3D modeling tools and sharing with the firm at various intervals.
 A second charrette yielded finer-grain details, and a conference room naming contest encouraged everyone to flex their creative muscles.

-Supporting Collaboration at all Scales
+Supporting collaboration at all scales